 Power amplifier RF sample output connector.
 This BNC carries a coupled RF signal from the PA.
-Nominally generates +19 dBm at 60W PA output power.
+Nominally generates about 19 dBm at about 500W PA output power.
 The output level scales with total output power of the PA module.
-This is not a calibrated output.
+This not a calibrated output.